Pyramid-Family/Pyramid-Family/Classic/README.md

 Before running, modify the path in the main function (Line 591 in main.cpp, Line 331 in delete.cpp) to your dataset file.

+After that, compile and run the program by the following commands.

 ```bash
 $ cmake .
 $ make